 US summer internship experiences sharing by students

 It has been a month since Parami's Rising Generation Summer interns arrived in the U.S. and began their internships at various renowned organizations, including Accion International, US-ASEAN Business Council, C4ADS, and East-West Center in Washington, D.C.
-At this halfway point of their internship, the students shared some of their reflections on the experience so far.
+At the halfway point of their internship, the students shared reflections on their experience so far.

 Attending an online university requires students to experience student life to the fullest, which will help them not only academically but also personally and professionally.
-Through overseas opportunities such as internships, Parami University aims to provide students with the opportunity to apply what they have learned from the classroom in real-life situations, learn from renowned organizations, and discover their potential to become inspiring leaders who will bring positive change to their communities.
+Through overseas opportunities such as internships, Parami University aims to help students apply what they have learned in the classroom in real-world settings, learn from renowned organizations, and discover their potential to become inspiring leaders who will bring positive change to their communities.

-According to Dr. Kyaw Moe Tun, the President of Parami University, the US internship program aims to provide Parami students with experience working at international organizations in Washington, DC, that work globally on issues that are relatable to them.
+According to Dr. Kyaw Moe Tun, the president of Parami University, the US internship program aims to provide Parami students with experience working at international organizations in Washington, DC, that address issues relevant to them.

-Moe Thiri Myat is currently working for a research think tank at Accion International, focusing on women, financial inclusion, and climate change issues.
-She is working on research on how climate change impacts women's economic inclusion and identifies better solutions to mitigate these effects.
-The research covers minority Indigenous women groups in rural areas relating to their access to financial services and economic opportunities.
+Moe Thiri Myat is currently working at a research think tank at Accion International, focusing on women, financial inclusion, and climate change.
+She is conducting research on how climate change impacts women's economic inclusion and identifying better solutions to mitigate these effects.
+The research covers minority Indigenous women's groups in rural areas, focusing on their access to financial services and economic opportunities.

-With the insights from advocating for women to access financial services and products equally, she is motivated to contribute to the host society organization.
+With insights from advocating for women's equal access to financial services and products, she is motivated to contribute to the host society organization.

 "The internship program inspired me to work on research on Women and financial inclusion in Myanmar through surveys and qualitative data," said Moe Thiri Myat.